 You may be able to deduct your ordinary and necessary local transportation expenses if you incur them to collect rental

 income or to manage, conserve, or maintain your rental property.
-Transportation expenses incurred to travel between your home
+However, transportation expenses incurred to travel between

-and a rental property generally constitute nondeductible commuting costs unless you use your home as your principal place
+your home and a rental property generally constitute nondeductible commuting costs unless you use your home as your principal

 place of business.
 See Publication 587, Business Use of Your Home, for information on determining if your home office qualifies

 a principal place of business.